Difference between local storage, session storage, and cookies

 Local storage

-Local storage is effective in reducing traffic over the network as it sends fewer requests to the server.
-Moreover, local storage has a bigger data storage capacity than session storage or cookies.
+Local storage helps reduce network traffic by sending fewer requests to the server.
+Additionally, it offers a larger data storage capacity compared to session storage or cookies.

 How does local storage work?